-5. The essential disciplines required for spiritual health.

-- 6. The practice of personal disciple-making. - 7.
-Southern Baptist polity, organization, history, and commitment to global missions. - The nature and work of the local church with a commitment to ministry and leadership.
+- 3. The essential disciplines required for spiritual health.
+(Institutional Outcomes: I, Ila, Ilb, Ilc, Ilg) - The practice of personal disciple-making.
+(Institutional Outcomes: I, Ila, Ilb, Ilc, Ilg) - 5.
+Southern Baptist polity, organization, history, and commitment to global missions and the nature and work of the local church with a commitment to ministry and leadership.
+(Institutional Outcomes: I, IIa, IIb, IIc, IIg)